ZacMillionaire/Nulah.HospitalHelper/readme.md

 - Patient comments are related to patients, so will not have their own repository to manage them and are instead handled by the PatientManager
 - Test run length isn't a consideration, but due to reseeding the database for each test, test duration may be unreasonably long depending on processor
 	- Ideally I'd just be doing an in-memory mock of the repository but I decided to double dip on test data to speed up also creating the database and repositories
+- Admitting a patient (assigning to a bed) requires a presenting issue

+## Limitations

+- Should this extend past a prototype stage, the methods used for getting the list of beds with admitted patients would need to be revised, as presently the current process retrieves _all_ comments for a patient if a bed is not in use.
+While this may be trivial to start, as comments are added/patients are added/both, the amount of data retrieved will increase and eventually lead to performance issues.
+	- This can easily be resolved by modifying the query to return only the latest comment with an optional `boolean` overload

 ## Running